 What is the Cash Assistance for Voluntary Return Pilot?

-Even if you receive the cash assistance for voluntary return of JOD 70 per returning individual in Jordan, you may still be eligible to receive return and reintegration assistance from UNHCR Syria an amount of 400 USD as reintegration assistance once you return to Syria if you meet the eligibility criteria.
-For more information on assistance programs in Syria, please visit https://syriaishome.org/.
+Even if you receive the cash assistance for voluntary return in Jordan, you may still be eligible to receive the one time reintegration assistance from UNHCR Syria in the amount of 600 USD as reintegration assistance once you return to Syria if you meet the eligibility criteria.
+However, Assistance in Syria is limited, and not all refugees may meet the eligibility criteria.
+Therefore, refugees are advised not to base their decision to return on the expectation of receiving financial support.
+UNHCR Syria will only contact individuals who may be found eligible.

 When calling the helpline, select the option for Voluntary Repatriation (Option 4 under the protection menu) and follow the instructions to enter your UNHCR Case Number.